-Right to Buy enables council tenants to buy the property they live in.
+Right to buy enables council tenants to buy the property they live in.

 Properties are valued at current market prices but are usually offered for sale at a discounted price because, as a tenant, you would normally qualify for a discount.
-The discount is calculated based on how long you have held your tenancy.

-As of April 2019 the discount is set at a maximum of £110,500 for new applicants.
+As of April 2020, the discount is set at a maximum of £112,300 for new applicants.

 You will qualify for Right to Buy if you have been a secure tenant of Westminster City Council for at least three years.
 Previous tenancies and tenancies with other councils and housing associations also count.

-1. Download and complete the application form and anti-money laundering declaration form.
+- Download and complete the application form and anti-money laundering declaration form.

-2. Return both forms by email or post to:
+- Return both forms by email or post to:

-Post: South area service centre, 137 Lupus Street, London, SW1V 3HE
+Post: South Area Service Centre, 137 Lupus Street, London, SW1V 3HE

 You may be offered help from a private company or be asked to pay for things that you can get for free.
-We are here to help you and our advice costs nothing.
-Before accepting advice from others you may find it useful to contact us.
-Advice from others may not be the right advice for you and could even lead to you becoming homeless.

 - help filling in the application form

 - support on understanding how the sales process works

 - being available to answer your questions

 - information on how to find a solicitor

-- free mortgage advice from banks and building societies.
+- free mortgage advice from banks and building societies

 There are companies and individuals who offer money to tenants to purchase a property.
 These deals usually end with the company owning the property.
 If you enter into this type of agreement you need to remember:

 - if you sell the property on you will have to repay the discount as soon as you buy it

 - the money you make is unlikely to be enough to buy another home

-- the council will not rent you another property.
+- the council will not rent you another property

 Please think very carefully before using one of these companies or individuals.
 They may be suggesting that you do something which benefits them, not you.
 Do not sign anything that you are not entirely clear about or happy with.

 Some tenants have become homeless after agreeing to deals like this.
 It is very important that you get independent legal advice from your solicitor or the Citizens Advice Bureau, before entering into such an agreement.
-We are here to look out for you and don’t want you to become homeless.